Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Store_and_forward_restrictions.md

 ---

-    title: Using store and forward
+    title: "Using store and forward "
-    linkTitle: Store and forward restrictions
+    linkTitle: "Store and forward restrictions"
-    weight: 180
+    weight: 170

----
-PeSIT makes it possible to route files from one computer to another.
+---PeSIT makes it possible to route files from one computer to another.
 The store and forward mode is only defined and supported by Transfer CFT in write transfer cases.
 This topic provides information concerning the PeSIT services,